vdrvar/comp_vision_for_soda_bottles/README.md

 # Flask Image Recognition Web Service

-This repository houses a Flask web service designed for image recognition, featuring a user-friendly interface, pre-trained Xception model, and statistics tracking for successful predictions.
+This repository houses a Flask web service designed for image recognition, featuring a user-friendly interface, pre-trained Xception model (using a transfer learning approach), and statistics tracking for successful predictions.
 Beyond the app, it includes resources for model comparison, datasets, and auxiliary files.

 ### Key Components: